 The answer to the question about the importance of art in Kate’s life comes as no surprise – and it comes without a moment’s hesitation: ‘huge’, says Kate.
 Throughout the day she sees the world around her through a painter’s lens – wondering whether this or that would make a good painting.
 And she goes to bed thinking about her unfinished work.
-Clearly, writing a daily painting blog trains your mind to see your surroundings differently and somehow art becomes intertwined with the rest of your reality.
+Clearly, writing a daily painting blog trains the mind to see surroundings differently and somehow art becomes intertwined with the rest of reality.
 Are there any projects in the pipeline?
-Nothing in particular, says Kate, other than pressing on with the printing venture.
+Nothing specifically, says Kate, other than pressing on with the printing venture.
 She relishes the freedom to do whatever she wants and feels like, so who knows where that freedom will lead her next?
 That, she says with emphasis, is the pleasure of being an amateur artist – nobody has any expectations of you.

 Any advice for other painters?
 ‘Keep a sketchbook – pick up the courage in a café to get out your pen and sketch what’s around you.’
 Kate’s own sketchbooks are little gems – beautifully presented and filled with jottings of what she did, illustrated by sketches.
 And of course: ‘Go to classes – however good you think you are, you can always learn something.’